 if you want to do it yourself

 As we mentioned above, making a homemade first aid kit is also a very good option.
-We ultimately decided on the Me4kidz Medibag Family First Aid Kit because of the convenience and price but there are plenty of benefits to creating a do-it-yourself kit as well.
-You can pick your favorite brands of ointments, bandages and medicines or omit those types of things completely if first aid takes on a different meaning for your family.
+We ultimately decided on the Me4kidz Medibag Family First Aid Kit because of the convenience and price, but there are plenty of benefits to creating a do-it-yourself kit as well.
+You can pick your favorite brands of ointments, bandages, and medicines or omit those types of things completely if first aid takes on a different meaning for your family.

 The cost of a homemade first aid kit varies on your preferences.
 You’ll want to be sure to store everything securely in one place.
-Start out with a heavy duty gallon sized ziploc bag or go to your local dollar store and get a shoebox size plastic container with lid.
+Start out with a heavy duty gallon sized Ziploc bag or go to your local dollar store and get a shoebox size plastic container with a lid.
 If finances are a concern, you can stock up on a few items at a time, spending just a couple dollars with each trip to the store so it isn’t noticeable.

 If you’d like to take your first aid kit to the next level for your family, ready.gov offers an extensive family emergency plan to be prepared for any situation, disaster or emergency.
 They recommend keeping this large kit in the lowest level, in the most interior space of your home.
 It is also recommended to have a version of this kit in any vehicle you travel in with your family.
 The extensive emergency preparedness kit includes having extra outfits for every member of the family, flashlights, batteries, and food and water for up to 72 hours.
-Think of this type of kit being what you need for basic survival in the event that a major catastrophic event happens in your neighborhood.
+Think of this type of kit as what you need for basic survival in the event that a major catastrophic event happens in your neighborhood.
 In addition to the items Mrs. Meyer and Dr. Barghava recommended, the CDC offers an expanded list of what you should include in your first aid kit with items like a saline eye wash, thermometer, anti-diarrhea medicines, laxatives, scissors and/or aspirin.

 Specifically for planning with children under the age of two years old, you may want to consider adding things to your first aid kit like powdered milk or formula, diapers and wipes, an extra bottle, diaper rash ointment, and extra blankets.